jgeumlek/WiimoteGlue/README.md

 Every virtual gamepad slot can have at most one standard controller (wiimote+extensions or Wii U pro controller) and one balance board allocated to it.
 When a balance board is connected, it gets assigned to the first virtual gamepad with no board assigned yet.

 Currently does a rough average across the four weight sensors to get a center of gravity, and also adds a fair bit of margin to allow it to go full tilt.

+Note that the balance board *always* uses the "wiimote" mode mappings, even when extensions are connected.

+    map wiimote bal_x left_x

+will map *all* balance boards to left_x, regardless of the the presence or absence of nunchuks or other extensions on the controller assigned to the same slot as the balance board.

+    map nunchuk bal_x left_x

+should have no effect.

 Most games don't really handle the large shifts of a standing person well, but using it with one's feet while seated in a chair is surprisingly effective.